Made in Japan (Buck Owens song)

 "Made in Japan" is a 1972 single by Buck Owens.
 "Made in Japan" was Buck Owens' last number one on the country chart as a solo artist.
-The single stayed at number one for a single week and spent a total of thirteen weeks on the chart.
+The single stayed at number one for a single week and spent a total of 13 weeks on the chart.
+The melody employs a major pentatonic scale, giving it its distinct, anhemitonic sound.